mjpernot/mongo-lib/README.md

 # Integration Testing:

-NOTE:  Integration testing will require access to a Mongo database server which is part of a replica set.
+NOTE:  Part of the Integration testing will require access to a Mongo database server which is part of a replica set.
+If this is not the case, then do not run this part of the testing.

 ### Installation: